 What to serve with Pumpkin Pancakes

-This easy pumpkin pancake recipe from pancake mix is extremely flavorful and needs very little to enhance the flavors.
+These delicious pancakes need very little to enhance the flavors.
 So a little butter and maple syrup are all you really need.
 But where’s the fun in that?
 Try one or both of these yummy toppers to make the best pumpkin pancakes ever.

 Pumpkin Maple Syrup

-Top your fluffy stacks of pumpkin pancakes with even more fall flavors with this delicious pumpkin maple syrup.
+Top your fluffy stacks of pumpkin spice pancakes with even more fall flavors with this delicious pumpkin maple syrup.
 It’s an easy recipe made from pure maple syrup, pumpkin puree, and a little pumpkin pie spice.

 Get the full recipe and instructions here.